anetteee/ratattack/README.md

 ## Known errors
 During testing we discovered that a ConccurrentModificationException occurs once in a while when going from Gamescreen to Highscorescreen.
 The error is most likeley caused by the fact that the highscorelist can be modified while iterating over it in the render method in highscorescreen.
-Due to the time limit and that the error occurs rarely it has not been fixed, but we believe that the problem can be fixed by creating a copy of the linked list.
+Due to the time limit and that the error occurs rarely, fixing the error has not been prioritized.
+We believe that the problem can be fixed by creating a copy of the linked list.
+We have tried to fix the error by iteariting over a copy of the list instead of the list itself, but are not quite sure if it worked.

 ## Developed by:
 - Ingebjørg Semb Tørresen